 You may use any source for your raster information.
-Below see an example for the DEM, which is the main raster in case you want to do a simulation that includes rasters.
+Below see an example for the DEM, which is the main raster in case you want to do a simulation that includes 2D flow.

 For the Digital Elevation Model (DEM) satellite or LIDAR-based information is often used.
 When working with crude SRTM-data for instance, it is important to derive the genuine surface level and remove any artefacts.
 Also, adding bathymetry information to your raster could be useful, since the satellite and LIDAR techniques are unable to see under water.